-Whether you’re a professional truck driver or one of the top fleet management companies, you likely understand the importance of tracking your hours.
+Whether you’re a professional truck driver or a fleet management company, you likely understand the importance of tracking your hours.
 After all, it is a federal mandate.

 In this guide, you’ll learn what an ELD exemption is, who is eligible for them, and why an ELD is still a good addition to your vehicle, even if you’re exempt.